phoenixfan86/fsbox/src/mods/minecraft/towns-and-towers.md

 ---
+title: "Towns and Towers - download mod for"
-title: "Towns and Towers - скачати мод"
+title_ua: "Towns and Towers - скачати мод"
+description: "Towns & Towers is a mod that aims to expand Mojang's 1.14 update with new villages, bandit outposts, and even brand new ships."
 mod_name: "Towns and Towers"
 game: "Minecraft"
 game_collection: "/mods/minecraft"